joeparadiso/nixie_clock/README.md

 I decided that, until I have the space for a physical clock project, I should create a digital clock project.

+To see a real Nixie Tube clock, see this [video](https://www.youtube.com/watch?v=V1bPK1YQE60).

 And that's where this begins: the Nixie Clock...

 NOTES: